 Is peanut butter OK for your dog?
 It’s understandable that we want to share everything with our pets, especially our dogs.
 Dogs are like family members; we love spending time with them and we want to make them happy and content.
 It is really hard to turn down your dog sometimes!

 When we eat our food at the dinner table, we all manage to sneak something under the table for our dog.
-And dogs love people food too!
+Dogs love people food including peanut butter!
 That’s why most dog lovers fall into the trap of feeding unhealthy food stuff to their favorite pets.

 The key is to know which types of people food are beneficial to dogs and which types of food are harmful to them.
 This way, you will know how to control and manage your dog’s diet and nutritional needs.